syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To set the daysInAgenda of agendaViewSettings.
+To set the daysInAgenda of agendaViewSettings,

 {% highlight html %}